* RBA holds at 3.75 pct, wants to see impact of past rises

 It implies that the RBA feels it has done enough for the time being, said Stephen Roberts, a senior economist at Nomura.
 You'd think there would be a pause for a few months before lifting to 4 percent by mid-year.
 It's going to be a slow process getting the cash rate higher.

-ONE EYE OFFSHORE The RBA's caution was warmly welcomed by the Labor government which faces a tough election fight later this year.
+The RBA's caution was warmly welcomed by the Labor government which faces a tough election fight later this year.
 Families will welcome this decision and businesses will welcome this decision, Treasurer Wayne Swan told parliament.
 Mortgage rates are a sensitive topic in Australia, where home ownership is a national obsession.

 Analysts suspected recent events offshore may have added to the case for a pause.
 In a brief policy statement, RBA chief Stevens noted China had begun to rein back stimulus in its economy, global credit conditions were difficult and worries had grown over debt levels in some countries.